Lena Clara Christoph, BA MA

 Curriculum Vitae und Publications

-Lena Christoph is a doctoral researcher at the Institute for Contemporary History at the University of Vienna and part of the ERC research group GLORE – “Global Resettlement Regimes: Ambivalent Lessons Learned from the Postwar (1945-1951)”.
-While the ERC project considers the global resettlement regime after World War II at large, her research focuses on the resettlement of displaced persons (DPs) in the Philippines.
-The dissertation examines the work of the Philippine Mission of the UNRRA and IRO and compares the negotiations on the resettlement of the three main DP groups (Jewish, Chinese, and “White” Russian) on the island nation.
-Further, with the help of biographical material it aims to bring the experiences of the DPs themselves to the foreground.
+Lena Christoph is a doctoral researcher at the Department of Contemporary History at the University of Vienna and a member of the ERC-funded research project GLORE – “Global Resettlement Regimes: Ambivalent Lessons Learned from the Postwar (1945-1951)”.
+While the ERC project explores the global refugee regime after World War II at large, her research examines displaced persons (DPs) in the Philippines, focusing on Jewish Holocaust refugees and ‘White’ Russian exiles.
+Her dissertation investigates the complex trajectories of these groups and how they navigated displacement, migration restrictions, and resettlement in the postwar period.